apeachcc/Voting-website/README.md

 ## Usage:
 To use the voting system, simply open the "index.html" file in your browser to access the voting page.
 From there, select your favorite option and click the "Vote" button.
 You can also click the "Show Results" button to view the voting results.

 Once you have voted, your selection will be stored in the browser's local storage.
 This means that you can close the browser and come back later to see the current results.
+With the addition create GIF function to interact with user.
 ## Technology:
 The application is built using HTML, CSS, and JavaScript.
 ## Deployed URL: